unobeswarch/PrototypesReadmes/P3/README.md

 ##### **React to Attacks**

-- **Revoke Access:** System can invalidate JWT tokens when suspicious activity is detected or when users log out, preventing further unauthorized access.
+- **Revoke Access:** System can invalidate JWT tokens when suspicious activity by a admin is detected or when users log out, preventing further unauthorized access.

 **Detect Attacks**

 - **Verify Message Integrity:** API Gateway validates request structure and content before forwarding to backend services, detecting malformed or malicious payloads.

-**Recover from Attacks**

-- **Maintain Audit Trail:** System logs authentication attempts, authorization decisions, and critical operations for forensic analysis and compliance purposes.

 ---